-The 4th axis available to you in EMC2 is the A-axis.
+The 4th axis available to you in LinuxCNC is the A-axis.
 This axis drives a rotary table and is programmed in degrees rather than in linear dimensions.
 Sherline offers an optional 4th axis rotary table as P/N 8730.
 It already has a stepper motor mounted and is ready to plug in to the A-axis cable coming from the back of your driver box.
 A 4th axis can make some operations like milling a large round part or drilling circular hole patterns easier to program.
 It also allows you to do operations like milling threads or helical gears that would not be possible without CNC because a rotary axis and a linear axis must move at the same time and in the proper relationship to each other to create the desired tool path.

-Part Two
+Part 2

-Programming Sherline CNC Machines with EMC
+Programming Sherline CNC Machines with LinuxCNC

 Although there is quite a bit of well-written instruction on how to program on the Linux CNC site, I believe you should only go there to learn beyond the limits of my instructions.
 Having too many instructors on a subject that you know nothing about isn't a good idea at this time.
-At the end of my instructions there are lists of the many words and commands available to you taken from the Linux EMC site; however, there isn't any reason to remember them now.
+At the end of my instructions there are lists of the many words and commands available to you taken from the Linux/EMC site, however, there's no reason to remember them now.
 I want you to learn them as you use them.
-The commands SHERLINE PRODUCTS INC · 3235 Executive Ridge · Vista · CA 92081-8527
+The commands and words that I'll be using are so basic to writing code that they'll soon become a new language.